EricTay1997/ML-Review/dl/04_optimization_and_regularization/notes.md

 ## Regularization

 - For general notes about regularization, refer to [Statistical Learning Theory](../../classical/03_statistical_learning_theory)
-- This section shall focus on regularization for deep learning.
+- This section shall focus on regularization for deep learning, which is pertinent because neural network's expressiveness leave them vulnerable to overfitting.
 - Parameter regularization
   - This is often referred to with the `weight_decay` parameter in PyTorch.
   - Usually, we leave the basis terms unregularized, since each bias controls only a single variable.
 This means that we do not induce too much variance by leaving the biases unregularized.